 Checkout and payment process.

 If users select only hot or only cold food they have a different end screen for their journey.
-The hot pick up needed to be very clear that the customer must go to the counter
+The hot food pick up instruction needed to be very clear, so that the customer goes to the pick-up counter.

 Testing & Results

-Shop staff as well as head office staff were asked to test the first round of development and their feedback was incorporated in the subsequent versions installed in store.
-As the project had a tight deadline to the build of a physical store there was no A/B or variant testing.
+Shop staff as well as head office staff were asked to test the first round of development and their feedback was incorporated in the subsequent versions installed first into a test store.

 • The user journey was simple and not confusing